pallets/jinja/docs/intro.rst

 C-compiler is available and you are using Python 2.4 the `ctypes`_ module should be installed.

-If you don't have a working C compiler and you are trying to install the source release with the speedups you will get a compiler error.
+If you don't have a working C-compiler and you are trying to install the source release with the speedups you will get a compiler error.
 This however can be circumvented by passing the ``--without-speedups`` command line argument to the setup script::